programarivm/fuzzy-matching-cypher/README.md

 ### Generate the Fuzzy Alphabet

-This is how to generate the `.fuzzy-alphabet` serialized object:
+This is how to generate the `.fuzzy-alphabet` serialized object, which is something similar to an encryption key.

 ```php
 <?php